 Businesses and services permitted to reopen with proper health and safety measures in place in regions entering Stage 2 include:

-July 7, 2020 Update: Local Health Unit mandates the use of face coverings/masks in all enclosed public spaces, which includes all businesses that are open to the public.
-Every Operator of an Enclosed Public Space shall adopt a policy to ensure that no member of the public is permitted to enter or remain in the public areas of an Enclosed Public Space unless he or she is wearing a Face Covering/Mask in a manner that securely covers their nose, mouth and chin.
+July 7, 2020 Update: our Local Health Unit mandates the use of face coverings/masks in all enclosed public spaces, which includes all businesses that are open to the public.
+Every Operator of an Enclosed Public Space shall adopt a policy to ensure that no member of the public is permitted to enter or remain in the public areas of an Enclosed Public Space unless they are wearing a Face Covering/Mask in a manner that securely covers their nose, mouth and chin.
 Instructions for Operators of enclosed spaces can be found here.

 On May 14, 2020 Premier Ford announced additional workplaces that can reopen.